 Online GED Programs

 In addition to online programs provided by schools, some independent websites offer their own GED training programs.
-While these courses are not accredited by any local or national institutions, they enable GED test takers to study at their own pace and take additional practice exams.
+To simplify and standardized these programs, the GED Testing Service provides a list of approved training programs on their website that are in alignment with the GED test.
+Some of these programs enable GED test takers to study at their own pace and take additional practice exams.
 These programs have no geographical restrictions, so students from all over the United States can enroll.